Home | Browse Topics | Consumer rights & money | Consumer protection | When sellers approach you uninvited

 • your name and street address.

-Before the agreement is entered into, the seller must also tell you verbally about your right to cancel the agreement, and about how you go about cancelling.
+Additionally, before you agree to anything, the seller must also tell you verbally about your right to cancel the agreement, and how to do so.

 Fair Trading Act 1986, s 36M